 People once thought that the Earth was the center of the universe.
 This perception was informed by the way the heavenly bodies appeared to move when observed from the Earth’s surface.

-Do you know any interesting or fun facts about Earth?
+Do you know any fun facts about Earth?
 Share them in the comments below!